 Setting parameters causes the underlying block schematics to be hidden from the designer in the Library Browser.

-- 4. Select the Initialization tab and specify the initialization code for the variables defined on the lcon tab.
-For the MySign block, do the following: - In the Initialization commands area, define the txt, note, and z variables with the following commands:
+4. Select the Initialization tab and specify the initialization code for the variables defined on the lcon tab.
+For the MySign block, do the following: